Scientific Name

 Description

-Crassula exilis subsp. cooperi is a branched succulent that forms dense cushions, often covering large soil areas under rocks.
-The stems are covered with fine-spreading hairs.
+Crassula exilis subsp. cooperi is a branched succulent that forms dense cushions, often covering large soil areas under rocks in its natural habitat.
+The stems are covered with fine, spreading hairs.
 The leaves are grey-green with dark, dimpled spots on the upper surface.
-They are flattened, measuring up to 1.8 inches (4.5 cm) long and 4 inches (1 cm) wide.
+They are flattened, measuring up to 1.8 inches (4.5 cm) in length and 4 inches (10 cm) in width.

 The flowers are small, cup-shaped, white to more or less pink, and appear in fall through to mid-winter.